jose-ng/api-node-basic/Tutorial/Module-3/1_GRAPHQL.md

 - `Boolean`: `true` or `false`.
 - `ID`: Represents a unique identifier, often used to fetch an object or as a key for a cache.
 It serializes in the same way as a string but indicates that it is not meant to be human-readable.

-### Nullability and Lists
+### Nullability and Lists in GraphQL

 In GraphQL, you don't define a new type when you want to return a list of items from a field; you simply apply a list modifier to that type.
+For example:

 ```graphql
 type ObjectType {